 Immortal Life of Henrietta Lacks by Rebecca Skloot Analysis

-The book “Immortal Life of Henrietta Lacks” authored by Rebecca Skloot stands out to be one of the best literature works, infused with a blend of memoir, inclusive of social history as well as science.
-However, the book’s best part is focused on the life of a woman whose significance still prevails even after her death.
-The biography based on Henrietta, a black woman of thirty one years of age, who was diagnosed with an intensive case of cervical cancer which eventually took her life.
-For her friends and family, she was a person with a sweet personality, a caring friend and seemed very pretty.
-Her peers remember her as one that had a passion for dancing, always offering care to others around her, and always open to share whatever little she had.
-All points considered, the book discusses how she’s been forgotten despite of her loving and caring nature and the only part that remains and remembered is her cells that were taken from a portion of her tumor.
+The biography is based on Henrietta, a black woman of thirty-one years of age, who was diagnosed with an intensive case of cervical cancer, which eventually took her life.
+For her friends and family, she had a sweet personality, a caring friend, and seemed very pretty.
+Her peers remember her as one who had a passion for dancing, always offering care to others around her, and always open to sharing whatever little she had.
+All points considered, the book discusses how she’s been forgotten despite her loving and caring nature, and the only part that remains and is remembered is her cells that were taken from a portion of her tumor.
 The cells that forever changed the history of medicine.

 References